6 Best Neighborhoods to Live in Kona

 Kailua-Kona offers highly diverse micro-climates and lifestyles depending on elevation and ocean proximity.
 The best neighborhoods to live in Kona include Alii Drive for walkable coastal nightlife, Keauhou for resort-style golf course living, Holualoa for cooler upcountry coffee farms, and Kohanaiki for ultra-luxury private club estates.
 Buyers must carefully choose between warmer oceanfront (Makai) or cooler mountain (Mauka) living.

-Kona isn't just one place.
+Kona is not just one place.
 It's a collection of micro-climates and micro-cultures.
 A 10-minute drive uphill can drop the temperature by 10 degrees and swap ocean views for coffee farms.

 1. Alii Drive The Pulse